motherjones/newsquiz/README.md

 *MoJo staffers:* get started by following [these instructions](https://github.com/motherjones/story-tools#starting-a-new-project).

 This tool offers a simple way to create quizzes using only a little bit of code and a Google spreadsheet.
+It's pretty simple.
+Whip this HTML up (usually can go in the source code view in your CMS):

+You're also going to need this bit of Javascript:

+And CSS:

+(PUT IN NEW HTML, CSS, JS?)

     <div id="quiz"></div>